-Every node in FEFLOW’s finite element mesh corresponds to a reaction cell in PhreeqcRM.
-Component concentrations, solution temperature and pressure, and liquid phase saturation are transferred from FEFLOW’s transport nodes to the reaction cells in PhreeqcRM before each reaction step, and from PhreeqcRM to FEFLOW after each reaction step.
-With this, the temperature and pressure dependence of reactions in thermo-haline problems can be considered.
+Every node in FEFLOW’s finite-element mesh corresponds to a reaction cell in PhreeqcRM.
+Component concentrations, solution temperature and pressure, and liquid phase saturation are transferred from FEFLOW’s transport nodes to the reaction cells in PhreeqcRM before each reaction step.
+Saturation and density are transferred from PhreeqcRM to FEFLOW after each reaction step, which allows FEFLOW to simulate density-dependent flow as a function of temperature and chemical reactions.

-Starting point of a coupled simulation is a fully functional FEFLOW model for flow and transport with at least one (placeholder) mass transport species.
+The starting point of a coupled simulation is a fully functional FEFLOW model for flow and transport with at least one (placeholder) mass transport species.
 Transport properties of this species (e.g., diffusion coefficient, porosity) are used for all geochemical components.
 Geochemical components are determined from the associated PHREEQC input files and added automatically at the start of the simulation.
 Furthermore, the FEFLOW model requires a time series (power curve in FEFLOW terminology) that defines reaction steps and changes in boundary conditions and a named value distribution (nodal user data in FEFLOW terminology) that identifies nodes with the same geochemical initial conditions.
 Initial solution saturation and temperatures are taken from the FEFLOW model.

 In contrast to PHAST, the FEFLOW plugin uses separate PHREEQC input files to define the geochemical boundary and initial conditions.
-An IFM property editor is used to associate PHREEQC files with FEFLOW nodes that define the same boundary and initial conditions.
-For initial conditions, all reactants with the same user index number as the solution with the highest user index in the PHREEQC file are transferred to the associated reaction cells.
+An IFM property editor is used to associate PHREEQC files with FEFLOW nodes with the same boundary and initial conditions.
+For initial conditions, all reactants associated with the highest solution index in the PHREEQC file are transferred to the specified reaction cells.
 Nodes with identical geochemical conditions are identified by the same value in the nodal user data.

-For boundary conditions, the last solution in each PHREEQC file determines the component concentration of nodes with the same constant concentration boundary value of the placeholder mass transport species.
+For boundary conditions, the highest solution index in each PHREEQC file determines the component concentration of a set of nodes specified with the same constant concentration boundary value.
 File associations and additional coupling settings are saved together with the FEFLOW fem-file through the serialization functionality in the IFM.

-Any output from SELECTED_OUTPUT and USER_PUNCH keywords in any of the PHREEQC files that are used to define boundary and initial conditions is transferred to FEFLOW as additional nodal user data definition, which is updated after each reaction step.
+Any output from SELECTED_OUTPUT and USER_PUNCH keywords in any of the PHREEQC files that are used to define boundary and initial conditions is transferred to FEFLOW as an additional nodal user data definition, which is updated after each reaction step.
 Nodal user data definitions can be saved together with FEFLOW’s result files (dac- and dar-files).
-This allows for the visualization of geochemical parameters during and after a coupled simulation using FEFLOW’s built-in postprocessing tools.
+This allows for the visualization of geochemical parameters during and after a coupled simulation using FEFLOW’s built-in post-processing tools.

-Kinetic Decay Chain
+Kinetic Decay Chain Test Case

 The analytical solution of Wexler [42] in combination with the methodology for multi-species transport of Sun et al. [37] is used to verify the calculation of simple kinetic reactions in PhreeqcRM and its implementation as the reaction engine for FEFLOW and PHAST.
 Results from the FEFLOW plugin are presented here.
 The example is adapted from Example 2 of the PHAST manual [43] and simulates a decay chain of four artificial species (C1-C4) according to the first order rate expressions